OTE - Oregon Travel Experience

 Coquille Myrtle Grove

-This grove of trees was protected by the Garden Club of Oregon and given to the People of Oregon in 1949.
-The Garden Club started many conservation projects including Operation Wildflower on state highways, “Don’t Be a LitterBug!” campaign.
-The Oregon Myrtle is a highly valued evergreen hardwood that has played a significant role in Oregon’s coastal economies.
-The site is now owned by State Parks as the Coquille Myrtlewood Wayside …
+This grove of Oregon myrtle was protected by the Garden Club of Oregon through the “Save the Myrtlewood” campaign and given to the People of Oregon in 1949.
+The Garden Club started many conservation projects including “Don’t Be a LitterBug!” campaign and Operation Wildflower on state highways.
+The Oregon myrtle is a highly valued evergreen hardwood that has played a significant role in Oregon’s coastal economies.

 Read More